Home

 1. Good fresh strings properly installed and stretched will make tuning your guitar easier.
 Old strings start causing trouble with tuning because of dirt, rust and wear.

 3. A little bit of graphite under the strings at the nut.
-Makes strings slide instead of bind.
+Makes strings slide instead of bind up.

 5. If you get a ping or pop sound and suddenly go out of tune when you tuning try some graphite on the nut, if that doesn't work see your guitar tech.
 They can make sure your nut slots are cut right so they don't bind.